next-multilingual/next-multilingual/README.md

 There are two uses cases for messages files:

-- For the messages files in your `pages` directory, they will determine what the URL segment (part of a URL in between `/`) of this page is using the `pageTitle` key identifier.
+- For the message's files in your `pages` directory, they will determine what the URL segment (part of a URL in between `/`) of this page is using the `pageTitle` key identifier.
 On top of that, they will be used as local scope messages if there are messages required specific to that page.
 - They will store all the localizable strings (messages) used by your application.
 Note that you should only put the message used in the page directly since components also have their own message files.
 Those messages will be used by the `useMessages` hook and will only be available in local scopes.
 Imagine CSS but for localizable stings.

 To summarize:

-- Messages are associated to a file, and should only be used in that local scope.
+- Messages are associated to a file and should only be used in that local scope.
 - Messages are used both to localize URLs and to display localized text everywhere in your application.
 - You should only use this method in your application to simplify your localization process.